scicloj/metamorph/README.md

 ### Metamorph compliant libraries
 The existing clojure libraries `tablecloth`,`tech.ml.dataset` and `tech.ml` will be extended to make metamorph compliant functions available.

+Other libraries which do "data transformations" can decide to make their functions metamorph compliant.
+This does not require any dependency on metamorhp, just the usage of the standard keys.

+Functions can easely be lifted to become metamorph compliant.
+For this we have the function `metamorph/lift"

 ### Similar concept in sklearn pipelines
 The `metamorph` concept is similar to the `pipeline` concept of sklearn, which allows as well to run a give pipeline in `fit` and `transform`.
 But metamorph allows to combine models with arbitrary transform functions, which don't need to be models.

+### Methamorph.ml
+A sister project [metamorph.ml](https://github.com/scicloj/metamorph.ml) allows to evaluate machine learning pipelines based on metamorph.

 ### Two types of functions in pipeline